bastienwirtz/homer/docs/theming.md

 ## Change theme

-the default theme can be changed using the yaml configuration file
+The default theme can be changed using the yaml configuration file

 ```yaml
 theme: default # 'default', 'walkxcode', or 'neon' see files in 'src/assets/themes'.